-This is exactly what our School aims for through coordinated and very specific actions such as:
+This is exactly what our School aims for through coordinated actions such as:

 - Experiential exercises of self-knowledge, professional values, targeting and decision-making.